 2026 Student Symposium

-An interdisciplinary symposium hosted by the Department of African American Studies, but open to any discipline, undergraduate or graduate, whose work centers or intersects with Black studies and Black people.
+An interdisciplinary symposium hosted by the Department of African American Studies featuring the work of 22 undergraduate and graduate students from across the university whose work centers or intersects with Black studies and Black people.

 Where: UW-Madison Memorial Union, Tripp Commons